 Preschoolers (Ages 3–5)

 The most basic busy boards might be too easy for a preschooler.
 However, a busy board with zippers and tie strings gives them the opportunity to gain confidence in completing basic life tasks on their own.
-More complex lock-and-latch or other busy boards can also help preschoolers practice patience and resilience.
+More complex lock-and-latch boards can also help preschoolers practice patience and resilience.

 Children with Sensory or Developmental Needs